orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 for the image, along with a “.RPB” file that contains the sensor model coefficients and an “.IMD” file that contains a cartographic projection.

-This case leads to the following question : which geo-referencing element should be used when opening this image in OTB.
+This case leads to the following question: which geo-referencing element should be used when opening this image in OTB.
 In fact, it depends on the users need.
 For an orthorectification application, the sensor model must be used.
 In order to specify which